-Companies are a favorite target of today’s hacker, and one of the most common threat vectors is an organization’s file transfer system.
-To help you protect your business, we’ve put together these essential tips for securing an FTP or SFTP server.
+Companies are a favorite target of today’s hackers, and one of the most common threat vectors is an organization’s file transfer system.
+To help you protect your business, we’ve put together these eight essential tips for securing an FTP or SFTP server.

 1. Use strong passwords

-Too many systems get compromised as a result of overly simple passwords.
+Too many systems get compromised as a result of overly simple passwords, and password security is the first line of defense against unauthorized access.
 Any secure password should fit the following criteria:

 - Be alphanumeric